Qubes-Community/Contents/docs/privacy/signal.md

 The following adapts the official [Linux (Debian-based) Install Instructions][signal-debian-instructions] from Signal's website for Qubes.

-1. (Optional) Create a TemplateVM ('debian-11' is used as an example, but could have been 'debian-11-minimal', 'debian-10', etc.):
+1. (Optional) Create a TemplateVM (`debian-11` is used as an example, but can be `debian-11-minimal`, `debian-10`, etc.):

        [user@dom0 ~]$ sudo qubesctl --skip-dom0 --targets=debian-11 --show-output state.sls update.qubes-vm

-2. Open a terminal in Debian 11 (or your previously chosen template ; note that `gnome-terminal` isn't installed by default in a [minimal template], in which case replace `gnome-terminal` with `uxterm`):
+2. Open a terminal in Debian 11 (or your previously chosen template; note that `gnome-terminal` isn't installed by default in a [minimal template], in that case replace `gnome-terminal` with `uxterm`):

        [user@dom0 ~]$ qvm-run -a debian-11 gnome-terminal

-3. Run these commands in the terminal you've just opened:
+3. Run the commands below in the terminal you've just opened.

-    Install the curl program needed to download the signal signing key:
+    Install the curl program needed to download the Signal signing key:

        sudo apt install curl